 An over-all study of Biblical prophecies concerning such subjects as the life of Christ, the nation's hold sway in world affairs, and the Church.
 Last day prophecies fulfilled and not fulfilled are examined closely.

-RERE155 Revelation Revealed, 3 Credit Hours A

-prophetic study of End Times
+RERE155 Revelation Revealed, 3 Credit Hours A prophetic study of End Times prophetic study of the end times

-RERE156 A Continuation of RERE155 3 Credit Hours
+RERE156 A Continuation of RERE155 3 Credit Hours A